garywill/BigSearch/src/README.md

 [Online GUI engine-editing tool (link 1)](https://acsearch.ga/editengine.php) ([link 2](http://acsearch.tk/editengine.php)) ([link 3](https://garywill.github.io/BigSearch/editengine.html))

-Generally, just use above GUI editor.
-If you don't want to (e.g. you are advanced user and want to use advanced features), please go on and read below.
+Generally, use above GUI editor.
+If you don't want to use GUI (e.g. you are advanced user and want to use advanced features), please go on and read below.

+Big Search users can edit search engines programatically.
 Following paragraphs of this section are about JSON-format engine data specification.
 For both:

 1. User-defined private engines
 2. Big Search built-in search engines (`enginesdata.js`)